North American Wild Turkey

 maintain feather health, dislodge feather parasites and for relaxation.
 Preening is a common bird behavior to

 keep feathers in good shape.
-Birds preen to remove dust, dirt and parasites from their feathers.
+Turkeys preen to remove dust, dirt and parasites from their feathers.
 They also

 align each feather in the optimum position relative to adjacent feathers and body shape.